yobad/AppDevIII2024/labs/lab1.md

-## MAUI Project
+## Create a MAUI Project

 - Create a .NET MAUI Project
 - Name: **Lab1**
 - .NET: **7**

-## Navigation

-- The app consists of three main pages:
-  - Profile Page
-  - Post Page
+#### Target platform

+For this lab we will be testing the app on two different form factors:

+- Android Emulator: Pixel 5 - API 34
-  - Comment Page
+- Windows Machine

-- We will use the basic stack navigation we have used so far in this course

-## Main Page
+## Modify the Main Page

 - Modify the main page to include: